neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

             "crosshair": { "x": <>, "y":<>}
         }

-* def get_data() --> Dict : The function returns all the sample's parameters in a dictionary format regardless the of the sample type e.g:
+* def get_data() --> dict : The function returns all the sample's parameters in a dictionary format regardless the of the sample type e.g:

     .. code-block:: bash